pyralog/pyralog/EPOCHS.md

-# Epochs in DLog
+# Epochs in Pyralog

 ## Overview

-DLog now implements **epochs** inspired by LogDevice's sequencer epochs.
-This document explains what epochs are, why they're important, and how DLog uses them.
+Pyralog now implements **epochs** inspired by LogDevice's sequencer epochs.
+This document explains what epochs are, why they're important, and how Pyralog uses them.

 ## What are Epochs?